skip to content

 Core modules

-Our Sustainability Leadership for the Built Environment (IDBE) programmes offer flexible, part-time learning and are available as a ten-month Postgraduate Certificate or two-year Master’s (MSt).
+Our Sustainability Leadership for the Built Environment programmes offer flexible, part-time learning and are available as a ten-month Postgraduate Certificate or two-year Master’s (MSt).
 Courses are delivered through a blend of online e-learning, and interactive workshops in Cambridge.
-At each workshop, the core modules are explored.
-At workshop 1, the core modules are introduced and subsequent workshops explore them through various built environment lenses: living environments; working environments; historic environments; moving environments; and, future urban environments.
+At workshop 1, the core modules are introduced, and each subsequent workshops explores the core modules through various built environment lenses: living environments; working environments; historic environments; moving environments; and, future urban environments.

 Module 1: Leadership, professionalism and interdisciplinary practice